Intentional Development, Knowledge Transfer and Collaboration

 - AMB Carlos Cherniak, Permanent Representative of Argentina to UN-FAO

-- Mr. Fernando Camargo, Representative of the Inter-American Institute for Cooperation on Agriculture (IICA) in Argentina
+- Monsieur.
+Fernando Camargo, Representative of the Inter-American Institute for Cooperation on Agriculture (IICA) in Argentina

 - Live GFN member interviews for news centers in Argentina and Uruguay

-- Live interview opportunity with GFN members from Germany, Mexico, Argentina, and Nigeria for members of the North America Farm Broadcasters Association (NAFB)
+- Live interview opportunity with GFN members from Germany, Mexique, Argentine, and Nigeria for members of the North America Farm Broadcasters Association (NAFB)